-The LIC statement submitted by the school shows the amount deposited of INR 1,09,70,828 as on 31.03.2019 for gratuity.
+Further, the LIC statement showing amount deposited of INR1,09,70,828 as on 31.03.2019 for gratuity.
 The LIC statement further revealed that this investment was made in the name of The Trustees of Apeejay Education Society and not in the name of school.
 Therefore, the school may be directed to get the name change on the LIC statement i.e. it should be in the name of the school.
-In view of the aforesaid, both investments as well as corresponding liabilities for gratuity has been considered in the calculation of funds availability with the school.